-The UK is on the cusp of a digital revolution in higher education.
-This September, several of our top universities will seize the opportunity to reach more students by offering entirely online postgraduate degrees.
+The world is on the cusp of a digital revolution in higher education.
+Many universities have decided to seize the opportunity to reach more students by offering entirely online postgraduate degrees.

 In fact, they are in many ways superior.
 Iris and fingerprint recognition are used to verify essays, while analytics measure student engagement and personalise the learning experience.
 When a student needs targeted support to keep them on track, academic and pastoral support teams will know before the student does.